verrazzano/docs/content/en/docs/releasenotes/_index.md

 ---
 ### v1.5.0
 Features:
-- Added Argo CD which can be used as a declarative, GitOps continuous delivery tool for deploying applications.
+- Added Argo CD, which can be used as a declarative, GitOps continuous delivery tool for deploying applications.
-- Separated Verrazzano Platform Operator and Verrazzano Platform Webhooks into separate deployments for scalability and resiliency.
+- Separated Verrazzano Platform Operator and Verrazzano platform webhooks into separate deployments for scalability and resiliency.
-- Added component availability to Verrazzano custom resource, displayed in the resource's status printout.
+- Added component availability to the Verrazzano custom resource, now displayed in the resource's status printout.
 - Rancher clusters are automatically synchronized with `VerrazzanoManagedCluster` resources.
   - Creating a cluster in Rancher results in a `VMC` resource being created, and deleting a cluster in Rancher results in a `VMC` resource being deleted.
   - Applying the Rancher cluster registration manifest to a managed cluster causes additional Verrazzano resources to automatically transfer to the managed cluster.
-- Grafana dashboards are now organized in folders.
+- Grafana dashboards now are organized in folders.
 Added Grafana dashboards for Istio, JVM Micrometer, user applications, and Verrazzano system health.

 Components added:
 - Argo CD v2.5.3